oracle/pgql-lang/pages/pgql-1.1-spec.md

 PATH, SELECT, AS, MATCH, WHERE, GROUP, BY,
 HAVING, ORDER, ASC, DESC, LIMIT, OFFSET,
 AND, OR, NOT, true, false, IS, NULL,
-DATE, TIME, TIMESTAMP, WITH, TIMEZONE,
+DATE, TIME, TIMESTAMP, WITH, ZONE,
 COUNT, MIN, MAX, AVG, SUM, EXISTS, CAST
 ```